 Dr. Graham has fellowship training in complex robotic approaches to malignant or benign pathology in the kidney, ureter, bladder, prostate, and other retroperitoneal processes.
 He also has experience in providing cutting edge technology for benign prostatic hyperplasia.

 In addition to his clinical work, Dr. Graham has a specific interest in education.
 He has experience as a reviewer for peer-reviewed international scientific journals, has presented at national meetings, and is published in peer-reviewed academic journals.
-He is a member of the American Urology Association, the New York Section of the AUA, and the Society of Robotic Surgery.
+He is a Diplomate of the American Board of Urology, a member of the American Urology Association, the American College of Surgeons, and the Society of Robotic Surgery.

 Dr. Graham has been working within the Brooklyn community for over 5 years.
 He and his wife call New York home.
 He is a sports enthusiast and is a former captain of the Syracuse University Men’s Cross Country and Track & Field teams.

 Empathy and compassion are the hallmarks of my care.
 Medicine can be intimidating and confusing.
 When developing an evidence-based plan of care that is individualized for each patient, I am committed to communicating clearly in layman’s terms.
 I feel it is important to ensure a patient feels empowered, understands their diagnosis, available options, and is comfortable moving forward with care.

 "My dad had a major surgery and Dr. Graham supported us the whole way through.
 He is an amazing doctor and person.
 Beside manner immaculate.
 I am so appreciative of what he has done for my dad.
 I will surly refer him.
 Thank you, you are truly appreciated!!!" - Denee M. via Google